karlaxnieves/support-git-delete-yespo/docs/Omnichannel/web-push/index.md

 > 📘 Important
 >
-> Web push token collection is only available for websites that use the https\:// protocol.
+> Web push token collection is only available for websites that use the `HTTPS` protocol.

 You need to do a few steps before sending web push notifications through Yespo.